Weak spots in our effort to solve the climate problem

 - There is limited visibility of annual emissions of nitrogen oxide, ozone, ammonia and CO2.

 - The current view on climate impacts of transport services is too narrow, incomplete and misleading.

-- There is insufficient insight into the annual absorption and transformation of GES by nature (sea, trees, plants, humus, air).
+- There is insufficient insight into the annual absorption and transformation of GHG by nature (sea, trees, plants, humus, air).